DSC Prize for South Asian Literature

 The DSC Prize for South Asian Literature is an international literary prize awarded annually to writers of any ethnicity or nationality writing about South Asia themes such as culture, politics, history, or people.
 It is for an original full-length novel written in English, or translated into English.

 The award is for novels published in the year preceding the judging of the prize.
 The winner receives 25,000 USD.
 The DSC Prize was instituted by Surina Narula and Manhad Narula in 2010.
 Its stated purpose is to showcase the best writing about the South Asian region and bring it to a global audience.
 Only the writers from South Asian Countries are honored for their work.
-The south Asian countries in focus include the following: Nepal, Bhutan, Myanmar, Bangladesh, Sri Lanka, India, Pakistan, and Afghanistan.
+The South Asian countries in focus include the following: Nepal, Bhutan, Myanmar, Bangladesh, Sri Lanka, India, Pakistan, and Afghanistan.
+The 2020 edition was delayed due to the COVID-19 pandemic.
+Although the tenth edition was announced for 2021, the DSC Prize for South Asian Literature has not been awarded since 2019.